jian-qin/dawn-tools/README.md

 ## File/Folder Right-click Menu

-+ `复制文件名` If the file name is index, copy the name of the folder where the file is located
++ `Copy file name` If the file name is index, copy the name of the folder where the file is located

-+ `复制相对路径` Copy the path relative to the currently viewed file
++ `Copy relative path` Copy the path relative to the currently viewed file

-+ `复制绝对路径` Copy the absolute path of the file
++ `Copy absolute path` Copy the absolute path of the file

 ## Shortcuts